 Completion of general education requirements and university transfer are integral to the mission.
 As part of the MCCCD, SMCC curriculum contains the Arizona General Education Curriculum (AGEC) which includes 35 to 37 credit hours that transfer seamlessly to the three Arizona public universities.
 Due to the close proximity, the vast majority of SMCC transfer and general education students attend Arizona State University (ASU).
-Students attending ASU also benefit from the Mypath2ASU Pathway which guarantees admissions and in-state tuition for our students.
-This program also tracks academic progress using a personalized online tracker.
-Likewise, SMCC has a partnership with Northern Arizona University (NAU) whereby students can complete one of the four-year bachelor degree requirements with SMCC and transfer to specific in-person or online degree programs.
+Students attending ASU also benefit from the Maricopa-ASU Pathway Program (MAPP) which guarantees admissions and in-state tuition for our students.
+This program also tracks academic progress using a personalized online tracker called Pathway Tracker.
+Likewise, SMCC has a partnership with Northern Arizona University (NAU) whereby students can complete three of the four-year bachelor degree requirements with SMCC and transfer to specific in-person or online degree programs.
 SMCC also has articulation agreements with numerous higher education institutions around the country, promoting transfer opportunities beyond Arizona.